 |Abstract: ||This report discusses the findings of an Environmental Impact Assessment (EIA) carried out

-been awarded to Amin Construction.
-This project requires EIA as the building has a
+project requires EIA as the building has a basement and the foundation of the building goes

-basement, under EIA regulations 2012 buildings with basement require EIA clearance.
+below 6 feet, under EIA regulations 2012 such buildings require EIA clearance from

 The main objective of the EIA is to identify potential impacts of excavation, construction of

 foundation and dewatering and consider mitigation measures that can be adopted.
 In addition,

 the EIA would also consider other construction phase and operational phase activities such as

 waste management, energy and water supply although they are not directly related to the

 scope of the EIA.

 The main aim of the project is to provide a residence to the proponent and family.
 In addition

 the proponent aims to rent out floors in the apartment building for residential and commercial